 Visually inspect your tires and use an air pressure gauge to measure the air pressure at least once a month or any time you think the tires look low.
 Always check air pressure when your tires are cold.
-2 P. 131 for the bumps or bulges in the side walls of the tires.

 Inspecting for Damage